mccright/rand-notes/Commercial_Surveillance_Notes.md

 Wunderkind (formerly BounceX)
 https://www.wunderkind.co/

 Wunderkind is a leading performance marketing engine that delivers tailored experiences at scale.
-Digital businesses use Wunderkind to remember who users are better than ever before, allowing them to deliver high-performing, one-to-one messages on websites, through emails and texts, and in ads at a scale that’s not otherwise possible.
+Digital businesses use Wunderkind to remember who users are better than ever before, allowing them to deliver high-performing, one-to-one messages on websites, through emails and texts, and in ads at a scale that's not otherwise possible.
 Wunderkind drives $1.2 billion dollars annually in directly attributable revenue for top eCommerce brands like Uniqlo, Sonos and HelloFresh, often ranking as a top-3 revenue channel in their own analytics.
 Wunderkind is maniacally obsessed with ROI and aims to be the infrastructural interface between individuals and brands in a world where consumers choose what they want, from whom, and when.
 Learn more at wunderkind.co.

 To learn more about how we collect and use information for online advertising, please visit https://www.wunderkind.co/privacy/